CDT Day 17: Dearborn River to unnamed peaky thing – Butterfly Enlightenment Camp to Bonus Climb Sunset Camp

 We dug around for some rumored cell service, but struck out and ended up sitting off trail on a small peak, wishing that we weren’t a whole four hours from sunset.
 Though we had planned to sleep at that lake down there, we couldn’t say no to the chance at seeing an epic sunset and sunrise, so we decided to fill up water at the lake, then continue up trail for a mile where it got back to the ridge.
 Solid plan.

 At the lake we found Canyon waiting and joined them for dinner.
 I ate way too much couscous considering the climbing I still had to do, but my hunger would not be denied.
 700ft up from there to the next small peak, rounded and gentle.
 The panorama was again amazing from there with wider views of the plains to the east and of the Divide to the south.
 Folds of mountains fuzzed out into the distance.
-The air was surprisingly filled with mosquitos so cowboy camping was out of the question despite the perfect weather.
+The air was surprisingly filled with mosquitos so cowboy camping was out of the question despite the clear skies.
 Best camp yet.

 A clear night promised to make it a cold one, but the wind was calm.
 Stars and bright moon.
 Best day on the CDT yet?
 Possibly.
 Probably.